manavm1990/curriculum/docs/177/2/assignments/hw-1.md

 It's time to get to work!
 Start by utilizing the [link to this assignment from GitHub Classroom.](https://classroom.github.com/a/unsb5KD6) Then, checkout the `README.md` file in the repository for instructions on how to get started.

+**Consider that `README` as a more in-depth continuation of this document/lesson.
+It's a critical read!** You may even want to get started on that now before reading the rest of this.

 ## What Am I Building?

 You will be building a simple webpage that will be used to showcase your skills in HTML and CSS.
 Consider turning what you did in MarkDown assignment into a webpage.
 That is, it can be your bio.